Terpity/flindeeered/lib.typ

   abstract: none,
   // A list of index terms to display after the abstract.
   index-terms: (),
+  // Boolean configuring whether the index terms will be automatically sorted alphabetically.
+True by default
+  sortIndex: true,
   // The article's paper size.
 Also affects the margins.
   paper-size: "a4",
   // The result of a call to the `bibliography` function or `none`.